-Under Jacobsen’s baton, The Knights have an extensive recording collection that includes the ground beneath our feet, the ensemble’s first release for Warner Classics.
-Most recently a collaboration with Gil Shaham for Prokofiev Violin Concerto No. 2 was released.
-The Knights previously issued three albums for Sony Classical- Jan Vogler and The Knights Experience: Live from New York, New Worlds, and all-Beethoven album partnering the Triple Concerto and Fifth Symphony- and the “smartly programmed” (NPR) A Second in Silence on the Ancalagon label.
+Under Jacobsen’s baton, The Knights have developed an extensive recording collection, which includes the recently released, critically acclaimed albums Azul, with longtime collaborator Yo-Yo Ma, as well as the Prokofiev Concerto in the Grammy-nominated Gil Shaham album 1930s Violin Concertos.
+The Knights issued three albums for Sony Classical including Jan Vogler and The Knights Experience: Live from New York; New Worlds, and an all Beethoven Album, as well as the “smartly programmed” (National Public Radio) A Second in Silence on the Ancalagon label.
+Jacobsen’s first release on Warner Classics was the ground beneath our feet.
 We Are The Knights, a documentary film produced by Thirteen/WNET, premiered in September 2011.

 Mr. Jacobsen is a cellist and conductor residing in Brooklyn, New York.
 He has performed with Renee Fleming on David Letterman and at the inaugural concert at Zankel Hall at Carnegie.
 Mr. Jacobsen has also appeared with The Silk Road Ensemble at the opening ceremonies of the Special Olympics in Shanghai.